FergusonSean/express-director/README.md

 This is the path to your controllers.
 Defaults to the current working directory/src/controllers.
 If your controller root is in a different location you should make sure that this is set to the absolute path of that directory.

+#### bundleRoute

+This is the express route that your parcel generated assets will be served on.
+Generally the only need to change this is if it conflicts with an application route.
+Default is '/bundle'

+#### clientSourcePath

+This is the path to your client source files if you have included the parcel optional dependencies.
+A index.css and index.js file will be looked for in this directory and compiled into a working client source using parcel.
+The path for use in link and script tags will be made available to your handbars templates at cssPath amd jsPath respectively.
+Defaults to current wroking directory/src/client

+#### partialPath

+This is the path to your handlbars partials if you are have included the handlebars optional dependency.
+Defaults to current wroking directory/src/partials

-#### defaultController
+#### defaultControllerGenerator

-This is an object that will be shallowly merged with your controllers to set default values across all your controllers as necessary.
+This is a function that receives the controllers filepath and  returns an object that will be shallowly merged with your controllers to set default values across all your controllers as necessary.
 For details on the shape of this object check out the controllers section below.
 Note that the actual controller will override any conflicting values set here.

 #### swagger